bripkens/admin/PLUGINS.md

 # Plugins

+Admin is a plugin system.
+On its own, it is useless.
+Plugins are where all the power comes from!
+This document lists core and community plugins.

+**Know about a plugin which is not yet listed in this document?
+Send a PR!**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Contents